 If Chinoise is not your style, you can use any patterned fabric to make these gorgeous cushions.

-This is a really easy hand-sewn craft suitable for all levels.
-It is so easy to make your own hexagon patchwork cushion.
+This is an effortless hand-sewn craft suitable for all levels.
+It is so easy to make your hexagon patchwork cushion.
 Appliqueing hexagons to an existing cushion cover makes it a quicker craft than patchworking a whole cushion.

-It is a quick way to update any plain cushions/pillows you have by adding some applique hexagons to the front.
+It is a quick way to update any plain cushions/pillows by adding some applique hexagons to the front.

 What You Need to Make a hexagon patchwork cushion

-- 3 to 4 different color fabrics.
-The fabric used here was China Doll by Michael Miller which can be purchase online.
-A fat quarter of each colorway should give you enough fabric for several cushions.
+- 3 to 4 different colour fabrics.
+The fabric used here was China Doll by Michael Miller, which can be purchased online.
+A fat quarter of each colourway should give you enough material for several cushions.

 - Rotary cutter or scissors